marcpaterno/devel-notes/y3_cluster_cpp_on_perlmutter.md

 This assumes that a build is already done.
 There are two different setups:

-1. *release mode build*, with optimized code, used for performance measurement and sciience runs
+1. *release mode build*, with optimized code, used for performance measurement and science runs
 2. *debug mode build*, with less optimized code and debug symbols, used for testing and debugging

 ### Release mode